prismatic-io/embedded-workflow-builder-docs/docs/connectors/branch.md

 ### If Condition is Met

-Choose which step to execute next based on a condition
+Branch on Expression.
+Choose which step to execute next based on a condition.

 | Input     | Comments                                             | Default |
 | --------- | ---------------------------------------------------- | ------- |